Syllabus and other useful information

 Homeworks are due at 5pm on the assigned date.
 Late homework will be penalized 5 points per day late.

-Possible topics for the last two weeks:
+Possible topics for the last three weeks:

 Homework: Statistics is best learnt by doing.
 The homework problems are chosen to give you practice in using the methods, interpreting the results, and understanding the theory.
 The intent is to understand and be able to apply lecture concepts, so discussion with friends and classmates is encouraged.
 However, you must write up your own solutions.
 Copying papers is not a good way to learn and will not be tolerated.